FazlSo/HelloWorld/README.md

 # HelloWorld
-This repo is for FS's intro to GitHub
+This repo is for FazlSo's intro to GitHub